Published: 14-04-2026 15:21 | Updated: 14-04-2026 15:22

 Why is VPN Light being discontinued?

 VPN Light has been a temporary solution since the previous VPN service, Cisco Anyconnect, was phased out, while several departments were still waiting to be connected to Coordinated IT.
-In 2026, all institutions will be part of Coordinated IT, where a centralised and secure client, Karyon, with advanced security features and VPN access, is available as standard.
+In 2026, all departments will be part of Coordinated IT, where a centralised and secure client, Karyon, with advanced security features and VPN access, is available as standard.

 Allowing unauthorised and unknown devices to connect to KI's internal network and resources poses significant security risks, and since secure alternatives are available for the entire organisation, these risks are no longer acceptable.